X-Hax/sadx-debug-mode/README.md

 2) If you press the Z button on the controller (or the B key on the keyboard) while also holding the A button (or its keyboard counterpart - X key by default), vanilla debug mode will be enabled.
 To disable it, press the same button/key combination again.
 3) Press P on the keyboard to enable Crash Log.
 This will log each texture list and object code change to the SADX Mod Loader log/console.
 4) Press Pause/Break on the keyboard the freeze and unfreeze the game.
 Press Insert to advance one frame forward.
-5) In the Sound Queue screen, press H on the keyboard to toggle between decimal, hexadecimal and soundbank representations of sound IDs.
+5) In the Player and Camera screens, press H on the keyboard to display angles as hexadecimal values.
+In the Sound Queue screen, press H on the keyboard to toggle between decimal, hexadecimal and soundbank representations of sound IDs.
 In the LS Palette and Stage Lights screens, press H on the keyboard to toggle between multiple LS Palette Data and Stage Light Data entries for the current stage.
 6) Press the C button on the controller or the C key on the keyboard to enable or disable collision data display.
 7) Press T to toggle textures.
 8) Press F to toggle fog.